 Etiology of Cystic Fibrosis

-Cystic fibrosis is carried as an autosomal recessive trait by about 3% of the White population.
-The responsible gene has been localized on the long arm of chromosome 7.
+Cystic fibrosis is inherited as an autosomal recessive trait by approximately 4% (1 in 27) of the White population (1).
+The gene responsible for CF has been localized on the long arm of chromosome 7.
 It encodes a membrane-associated protein called the cystic fibrosis transmembrane conductance regulator (CFTR).
-The most common gene variant, F508del, occurs in about 85% of CF alleles; > 2000 less common CFTR variants have been identified.
+The most common gene variant, F508del, occurs in about 85% of CF alleles; > 2000 less common CFTR variants have been identified (2).

 CFTR is a cyclic adenosine monophosphate (cAMP)–regulated chloride channel, regulating chloride, sodium, and bicarbonate transport across epithelial membranes.
+It is expressed in multiple organ systems, including the respiratory tract, pancreas, intestine, and sweat glands (see Pathophysiology of Cystic Fibrosis).
 A number of additional functions are considered likely.
-Disease manifests only in people who are homozygous.
+Disease manifests only in people who are homozygous (ie, biallelic pathogenic variants).
 People who are heterozygous may show subtle abnormalities of epithelial electrolyte transport but are clinically unaffected.

-The CFTR variants have been divided into 6 classes based on how the variant affects the function or processing of the CFTR protein.
+CFTR variants can involve frameshift (a deletion or insertion in a DNA sequence that shifts the way a sequence is read) or nonsense (stop) mutations.
+These variants have been divided into 6 classes based on how the variant affects the function or processing of the CFTR protein (3).
 Patients with class I, II, or III variants are considered to have a more severe genotype that results in little or no CFTR function, whereas patients with 1 or 2 class IV, V, or VI variants are considered to have a milder genotype that results in residual CFTR function.
-However, there is no strict relationship between specific variants and disease manifestation, so clinical testing (ie, of organ function) rather than genotyping is a better guide to prognosis.
-CFTR variants can involve frameshift (a deletion or insertion in a DNA sequence that shifts the way a sequence is read) or nonsense (stop) mutations.
+However, there is no strict relationship between specific variants and disease manifestation, so clinical testing (ie, of organ function) rather than genotyping is considered a better guide to prognosis.

 Pathophysiology of Cystic Fibrosis